 Step 2: Next, prepare the butternut squash by cutting it into small and equal cubes.
 Place them in a bowl, drizzle olive oil on top, and season with salt.
 Mix well and place these cubes on a baking sheet in a single layer.
-Place the baking tray in a preheated oven for about 40-50 minutes at 400-degree F or until the butternut squash pieces are tender and get a golden-brown color.
+Place the baking tray in a preheated oven for about 40-50 minutes at 400 degrees F or until the butternut squash pieces are tender and get a golden-brown color.
 Once done, remove the baking tray from the oven and set it aside.

-Step 3: place a large skillet on medium heat and add vegan butter.
+Step 3: Place a large skillet on medium heat and add vegan butter.
 Once the butter melts, add diced vegan sausages.

 Step 4: Cook the vegan sausages for about 8 to 10 minutes or until they are tender and get a golden color.

-5: Next, add chopped onions, minced garlic, celery, thyme, rosemary, sage, and cook well for about three minutes.
+5: Next, add chopped onions, minced garlic, celery, thyme, rosemary, and sage, and cook well for about three minutes.

-Step 6: Add the cooked sausages and veggies to the bowl with the bread cubes. along with butternut squash, vegetable broth, and season with salt.
+Step 6: Add the cooked sausages and veggies to the bowl with the bread cubes. along with butternut squash, and vegetable broth, and season with salt.
 Mix well.